hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 This stick supports dual boot, as visible from the presence of `ImageA` and `ImageB`, which contain the rootfs.

-# Userful files and binaries
+# Useful files and binaries

 ## Useful files
 - `/var/config/ont.sys` - Used to customize various settings on the stick.
 If you don't have it you can copy the stock one from /ont.sys